Gender crime

 A gender crime is a hate crime committed against a specific gender.
-Specific gender crimes may include some instances of rape, genital mutilation, forced prostitution, and forced pregnancy.
+Gender crimes may include rape, genital mutilation, forced prostitution, and forced pregnancy.
 Often gender crimes are committed during armed conflict or during times of political upheaval or instability.
-According to one news story on CNN, people usually commit hate crimes as a form of thrill seeking, retaliation, defensiveness or because they feel they need to complete a mission.
 Some examples of these conflicts include the Yugoslavian Civil War and the Rwandan genocide.

 Gender crime is not universally recognized as a category of hate crime but is increasingly being included in the United States as a category in state and federal hate crime laws.

-Internationally most gender crimes committed during times of war are recognized as war crimes as set forth by the Fourth Geneva Convention.

-Revenge porn and other online behavior are seen as a hate crime.
-Feminist criminologists have also pioneered the specific discipline of criminal victimization which could be considered one of many major factors contributing to gender crimes.
+Internationally, most gender crimes committed during times of war are recognized as war crimes as set forth by the Fourth Geneva Convention.
+Revenge porn and other online behavior are also seen as hate crimes.
+Criminologists have also pioneered the specific discipline of criminal victimization which could be considered one of many major factors contributing to gender crimes.
 For example, there is a greater likelihood of women in comparison to men who are victims of a familiar person, in most cases a man that they know, instead of a stranger.

+Causes of gender crime

+Many factors contribute to the framework that supports gendered crimes.
+Gender influences multiple social practices, including the organization of power structures and privilege in society.
+Thus, gendered violence and crime is a direct result of this concept and the structures that support it.
+Structural violence derives from institutions that create and entrench inequality, thus providing a space for gender crimes.
+There are many examples of these institutions and their legacies.
+For example: Christian nations colonized Canada, justifying their actions with their religion.
+Their influence developed the country into the nation it is today, but also created oppressive systems.
+The colonizing Christian nations helped to set up capitalism in Canada, and combined with colonial ideals, capitalism oppresses Indigenous peoples, especially women.
+As a result, minority groups are forced to function under a system that actively oppresses them, with standards regarding race, gender, and class that they are expected to measure up to but inevitably do not.
+Hate crimes are usually committed based on a perceived difference or violation of social norms, making these people especially vulnerable.
+In capitalist economies, the idea that a person works hard and is rewarded is highlighted.
+However, when looked at more closely it can be seen that those at the "top" of society often have advantages over those at the "bottom" of society.
+One example is the pay gap between men and women in Canada, which provides men with an economic advantage.
+Those with money often hold power, so they keep lobbying for their own causes while those without money are ignored.
+Instead of being paid for excelling at the job or holding the same position, men are paid more based on their gender, making it more difficult for women to succeed in society, and more likely for them to be placed in situations where they can become victims of gender crime.